 Augmented reality allows users to insert digital objects into real-life video capture.
 This can work in many ways.
 You can even mix this up with your PWA or an app to augment user experience and content.
-Also, you can use it for cool stunts such as Pepsi Max’s AR bus stop.
+Also, you can use it for cool stunts such as this AR experience from Treasury Wines Australia at World Square in Sydney.
 Check the video out below.

 In the video, the brand leveraged technology not just to give cool user experience but also get them to generate chatter.
 We will delve more on this point later.
 However, in order to generate views and engagement, one must make sure that these stunts and AR-centric apps are part of their omnichannel offerings.
 Consider Pokemon Go for a second.
 The game is not just a standalone application on a silo.
 It is integrated with the whole shebang.

 It is part of a series of touchpoints including a feature film, games, cartoon series, and merchandise among other things.
 The game encourages long-term engagement and also sports a freemium model where users can purchase inside the app.
 Thus, the company launched it not just as a promotional engine to get new audiences into the classic brand but also make money out of it as well.